azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The person who had sent Hajime to face Kenshin was none other than the Head of the Home Ministry, former Satsuma Domain Revolutionary warrior, Toshimichi Okubo</p>
+<p align="center">The person who had sent Hajime to face Kenshin was none other than the Head of the Home Ministry, former Satsuma Domain Revolutionary warrior, Toshimichi Okubo.
+He asks Kenshin to go to Kyoto to stop the secret plans of a man who claims to be the legitimate successor of the Hitokiri Battosai.
+However, that man was supposed to have been killed 10 years ago by his own comrades in the government, as they regarded him as a threat.
+Receiving this request to conduct an assassination, what will Kenshin's answer be...?</p>
 </td>
 </tr>
 </table>